Rodent Islet Applications

 Use appropriate dose of a collagenase containing enzyme solution injected in situ through the common bile duct that is connected to the main pancreatic duct.
 The injection of this fluid swells the pancreas, resulting in additional mechanical damage to the tissue structure.
 The pancreas is removed from the animal, trimmed free of fat, then incubated in an appropriate vessel at 37° for a predetermined amount of time.
 At the end of the incubation period, the tube is vigorously shaken for less than 30 seconds to release the islet from the tissue.
 Islets are separated from the acinar cells by density gradient purification, handpicking, or by using both methods: picking islets from an enriched islet preparation.

 Cell yield varies by sex, age, strain, and nutritional state of the animal.
-Consult VitaCyte’s white paper entitled “What is an acceptable rodent islet yield?
-Survey summary of islet yields by age, sex, and strain of the animal” that provides information from each strain on the average islet yield per pancreas, method used, product and dose used in isolation, digest time, and purification method.
+Consult VitaCyte’s white paper entitled “What is an acceptable rodent islet yield?” that provides information from each strain on the average islet yield per pancreas, method used, product and dose used in isolation, digest time, and purification method.

 A key component of a successful diabetes research program is consistent and cost effective isolation of high quality rodent islets.
 The two common methods used to isolate rodent islets are based on the procedure initially described by Lacy & Kosatianovsky2 (Lacy procedure), later modified significantly by Gotoh, et al1 (Gotoh procedure).
 Both procedures inject Hanks Balanced Salt Solution (HBSS) into the pancreas through the common bile duct that is connected to the main pancreatic duct.
 The injection of this fluid leads to a swollen pancreas.
 The primary difference in the procedures is summarized in the table below.